anton-p0g/Best-Hackathon/README.md

 # Brook: Codebase Tutor 🎓

+Brook is an advanced PyCharm plugin designed to help how developers onboard to new projects and learn unfamiliar codebases.
-Brook is a IntelliJ Platform plugin designed to bring an interactive "Over-the-Shoulder" AI tutor directly into your development environment.
-This allows for immersive, context-aware onboarding and learning exercises right inside your IDE.
+By integrating an "Over-the-Shoulder" AI tutor directly into your development environment, Brook eliminates the friction of switching context between your IDE and external documentation or chat tools.
+It creates an immersive learning experience by tracking your coding progress in real time, understanding the exact context of the files you are working on, and guiding you through interactive exercises.

+## Purpose & Goal

+The primary purpose of Brook is to redce the steep learning curve often associated with diving into a complex codebase.Wheter you are a new hire trying to understand the architecture, or a student learning specific design patterns, Brook as a knowledgeable mentor sitting right beside you.
+Instead of simply generating code for you to copy and paste, Brook's AI is explicitly prompted to act Socratically.
+It analyzes your active workspace, evluates your uncommitted changes, and provides tailored hints that encourage you to discover the solution yourself.

 ## Overview

-The Brook Plugin acts as the frontend client to the Brook backend.
-By living directly in the IDE, it goes beyond generic AI assistants by automatically tracking what you're doing, reading your active code, and offering customized guidance.
+The Brook Plugin acts as the frontend client to he Brook backend.
+By living directly in the IDE, it automatically tracks what you're doing, reading your active code and offering customized guidance.

 Key features of the plugin include:
 - **Integrated Tool Window**: A custom Tool Window that splits into a "Menu" and "Chat" panel.
 - **Embedded Browser**: Uses JCEF (Java Chromium Embedded Framework) to render exercise instructions.
-- **Context-Aware Assistance**: The plugin automatically grabs the content of your currently active editor window (`FileEditorManager`) and sends it to the tutor, so the AI knows exactly what you are looking at.
+- **Context-Aware Assistance**: The plugin automatically grabs the content of your currently active editor window (`FileEditorManager`) and sends it to the tutor, so the AI knows exactly wht you are looking at.
-- **Socratic Hints**: A dedicated "Get Hint" button triggers an SSE (Server-Sent Events) stream to provide real-time, typed-out hints without just printing the final solution.
+- **Socratic Hints**: A dedicated "Get Hint" button provides real-time, typed-out hints without just printing the final solution.
 - **Automated Grading**: "Check Solution" instantly validates your active code against the backend validation criteria.

 ## Plugin UI Architecture

-The plugin is architected using Kotlin Coroutines and the IntelliJ Platform SDK:
+The plugin is architected using Kotlin Coroutines and the Intellij Platform SDK:

 ### 1. Tool Window (`BrookToolWindowFactory`)
 - The main entry point that registers the plugin workspace.